 Step 1: Place the cursor at the edge of a cell’s (i.e., F13) border and wait until the entire selection icon appears.

-Step 4: Place the cursor where you want the link (i.e., C5 in Drag and Drop Sheet).
-Then Release the Right Click holding, a Context Menu appears.
+Step 4: Place the cursor where you want the link (i.e., C5 in the Drag and Drop Sheet).
+Then Release the right click holding, a Context Menu appears.
 Select the Create Hyperlink Here option.

-⏩ Selecting Create Hyperlink Here inserts the cell’s link in the Drag and Drop Sheet’s C5 cell.
+⏩ Selecting Create Hyperlink Here insert the cell’s link in the Drag and Drop Sheet’s C5 cell.

 ⏩ Repeat the sequences (i.e., Steps 1 to 3) to insert links of all required cells in the sheet.